 While on board, daytime attire requires a smart casual look, while evening dinners see men donning suits and ties, and ladies in evening or cocktail dresses.
 It’s quite an experience, sitting in the observation cart, watching the world go by in colourful paint smears, cold gin and tonic in hand, cellphone all but forgotten in your suite.
 In the evening, the dinner gong rings and guests sit down to candle light and silver service, diamonds glistening and dress shoes shining.
 It’s such a nice excuse to get dressed up and spend hours chatting to each other and fellow guests between multiple courses.

 We saw a lot on our game drives, including loads of giraffes, rhino, and zebras.
 While observing a huge pod of about 15 hippos from about 8 meters away, one of our fellow guests jumped off the safari van and our poor guide had to do her best to keep calm while trying to persuade him that “nature calls” is not reason enough to be eaten by one of the African bush’s most deadly giants.
 His wife’s argument of “we signed an indemnity form” did little to persuade the guide that her husband being eaten would be any less traumatic for the rest of us.
 (Just a note: Please, never be this guest on safari!
 It might seem quite safe, but wild animals are wild animals and this is not a petting zoo.
-Always respect the wildlife and your guide and ask before you do so much a blow your nose loudly)
+Always respect the wildlife and your guide and ask before you do so much a blow your nose loudly.
+Even if you go on an African safari from somewhere like https://www.zegrahm.com/african-safaris it is best to respect the animals where you are there. )

 The food on board was unbelievable, and we indulged in multiple courses at breakfast, lunch and dinner.
 I couldn’t imagine how such a high level of quality could be coming from a tiny kitchen on board a moving train.
 Each dish was paired with a local wine, which I loved and took ample advantage of.
-When we weren’t on safari or eating, we played board games in the observation cart and listened to the train tracks clacking along below us.
+When we weren’t on safari or eating, we were in the observation cart playing board games similar to those found at https://dnd.wizards.com/products/catalog/tabletop-games, whilst we listened to the train tracks clacking along below us.

 The staff, train, safari excursions and overall experience were all impeccable and this bucket list trip was one of my most memorable.
 If you haven’t yet, you need to add it to your travel bucket list.
 It’s an especially unique safari experience, and combines the magic of rail travel with the luxury of five star accommodation and the excitement of African safari.